indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Nodes

-The .json configuration files is where the definition of a node (node) exists.
-This is a good place to start interrogating Chef.
+A particular node on your server farm, is defined by .json file.
+I believe that the file must have the same name as it's alias in your /etc/hosts.
+This is a good place to start interregating Chef.

-It contains of a bunch of node specific data.
-The most pertinent is the run list.
-The run list is where the action happens, and it appears the order of items in the list, is the order in which the action happens.
+It is just a bunch of attributes - data which is specific to the node.
+The most pertinent attribute is the run list.
+The run list is where the action happens - it contains a list of recipes that will be applied.
+The order of which recipes appear in the run_list is preserved during the cook.

 # Structure of a Cookbook